Wykeham Forest

 Wykeham Forest is a 1,115 hectare woodland 6 mi in the North York Moors National Park, near to Wykeham, west of Scarborough, England.
 The wood is a mixture of conifer and broadleaf trees, with some open ground and a Forestry Commission nursery.
 The wood was planted in stages between 1924 and 1987, with open land being purchased by the commission.
-Recreational activities such as walking, bicycling and horse-riding are undertaken in the forest.
+Recreational activities such as walking, cycling and horse-riding are undertaken in the forest.